Melbourne Victory FC: Corporate

 Melbourne Victory Football Club has been and is currently owned by unlisted public company 'Melbourne Victory Ltd', since its inception.

 Ownership of the holding company consists of many minor shareholders from the city of Melbourne, with shareholders consisting of Premier Fresh Australia chief executive Anthony Di Pietro, owners of Metricon and U.S. Triestina the Biasin family, and Miami based private investment firm 777 partners.
+In 2026, Juan Mata acquired an ownership interest after having played a season for the club.
 Despite the diverse shareholding by local families from Melbourne to Venture Capitalists, the club is not a "for profit" business, and as such the shareholders have never taken a dividend.

 Prior to the establishment of the A-League Men, the newly established club struggled to raise the initial $5 million equity capital to join the League in its first season, resulting in Football Australia contributing approximately $500,000 to secure the club's position in the league, with the eventual intention to sell its stake.
 As a result, the federation took a ten per cent holding in the club in return, as well as having a representative on the Victory board.
 From humble beginnings, the club has become a commercial success, with the club's value increasing from $19.2m in November 2014 to $40m in 2018, with the most recent evaluation being $50m following the partial purchase of the club by 777 Partners.